-- Consider face covering and standard PPE. - Evaluate if the individual has been exposed to someone with positive or presumed positive COVID-19. - Per CDC, "Patients with even mild symptoms that might be consistent with COVID-19 (e.g., cough, sore throat, shortness of breath, muscle aches) should be cared for by HCP wearing all recommended PPE for the patient encounter (gloves, a gown, respiratory protection that is at least as protective as a fit tested NIOSH-certified disposable N95 filtering facepiece respirator or facemask-if a respirator is not available-and eye protection".
+- Consider face covering and standard PPE. - Evaluate if the individual has been exposed to someone with positive or presumed positive COVID-19. - Per CDC, "Patients with even mild symptoms that might be consistent with COVID-19 (e.g., cough, sore throat, shortness of breath, muscle aches) should be caredfor by HCP wearing all recommended PPE for the patient encounter (gloves, a gown, respiratory protection.